snehilchatterjee/intelAI/README.md

 ├── test_correct.ipynb  - Test notebook file for correction
 │
 │
-├── time_calculation.py  - Time measurement notebook for the detection method and the correction method │
+├── time_calculation.ipynb  - Time measurement notebook for the detection method and the correction method │
+|
+├── model_size.ipynb  - Model size measurement notebook for the detection method and the correction method │
 │
 ├── experiment_detection